 What Information Should A Credit Memo Include?

-Now that we have covered the credit note definition and how it should be issued, let’s focus on what information should be included in this document.
+Now that we have covered the credit note definition and how it should be issued, let’s focus on what information should be included in a credit memo.

-As with other business instruments, you must mention your business’ contact details on the credit invoice.
+As with other financial documents, you must include your business’ contact details on the credit note.
 It must also contain the full information of the customer to whom you issue it.
-The original invoice number, date, and the products or services must also be mentioned.
+The original invoice number, date, and the products or services that have been or were supposed to be delivered.

 A new credit memo must also include the reason for giving credit to the customer.
 It should have a unique serial number, date, and the credit amount you are offering.
 If there are any new payment terms, you can specify that too within the document.